 LLC Name Reservation Fee

 Reserving a business name is an optional part of the LLC formation process.
 It’s only necessary if you want to protect your name but aren’t ready to start your business.
-A “Reserve Name Application” (submitted online or on paper) plus a $10 will get you a one-year reservation, renewable for another $10 payment.
+A “Reserve Name Application” (submitted online or on paper) plus $10 will get you a one-year reservation, renewable for another $10 payment.
 However, if your LLC is ready to go, you’ll save time and money by filing the Articles of Organization right away instead, as this will successfully register your name.

 Articles of Organization Fee

 This is the big one, the most important (and most expensive) form that you’ll file to start your North Dakota LLC.
-Without a valid Articles of Organization on file with the Secretary of State, your LLC cannot do business in the state.
-It will set you back $135 to file online or by mail (print the online form), but it’s a $135 well spent.
-But you won’t have to worry about this payment again, because once your Articles of Organization is on file, it doesn’t need to be filed again.
+Without valid Articles of Organization on file with the Secretary of State, your LLC cannot do business in the state.
+It will set you back $135 to file online or by mail (print the online form), but it’s $135 well spent.
+But you won’t have to worry about this payment again, because once your Articles of Organization are on file, it doesn’t need to be filed again.